Anaminus/RBXMK_DOC_TEMPORARY_DO_NOT_USE_OR_YOU_WILL_BE_FIRED/content/_index.md

 <div class="columns">
 <div class="column has-text-centered is-size-4 is-size-5-touch">

-**rbxmk** is a tool for processing [Roblox][roblox] files.
+**rbxmk** is a tool for processing Roblox files.

 Whether your project is a game, plugin, module, or whatever, rbxmk is essential for your workflow.

 </div>
 </div>